Seacrs/TypeScript-Q-A/README.md

-#       TypeScript Exercises
+# TypeScript Practical Questions & Answers

-TypeScript Questions and answers done during these 4 weeks
+This repository contains practical TypeScript questions.
+All questions are stored separately from their answers.

+## Structure
+- `Practical/` – Questions only
+- `answers/solutions.md` – Answers in the same order as the questions